Images Index> 20th & 21st Century, Matlock> This page

 same direction!

 A sign hanging above the large entrance to the Old English building reads "Oriental Cafe".
 This was established in Matlock by 1902[7] and Frederick Dalton was the proprietor of both the cafe and a temperance hotel in the premises[8].
-In 1911 Mrs. Mary A Pickett was living there and employed as the manageress; the cafe occupied twelve rooms in the building[9].
+In 1911 Mrs. Mary A Pickett was living there and was employed as the manageress; the cafe occupied twelve rooms in the building[9].
 The Old English Hotel had seventeen rooms at that time[9].
 In 1914 there was a pre-sale announcement about both businesses:

 "Shortly.
 Matlock.
 The old-established Hotel known as "Ye Olde English" and Oriental Cafe adjoining ; also 10 valuable freehold plots.[10]"